November Jobs Report: Payrolls Beat Estimates, But Unemployment Ticks Higher

 Add us onAdd us on Google

 Mohamed El-Erian, Chief Economic Advisor at Allianz, highlighted in a post on X that Federal Reserve Chair Jerome Powell said that these numbers should be interpreted cautiously due to shutdown-related data distortions.
-However, he still said this points to a continuing labor market cooldown.
+Despite this, he thinks this points to a continuing labor market cooldown.

 “If forced to draw a conclusion, the bottom line is a weakening labor market that warns against an extended Fed rate pause,” he said.